blazef104/walking-server/readme.md

 Changelog:
 ------
 #### 02/12/2019:
    - Completely refactored and modernized the code.
-Now it uses up to date libraries.
+Now it uses up-to-date libraries.
 ------

 ### Based on: